 To understand how wrinkles form, Schulz says to picture a paperclip.
 "When you bend that paperclip back and forth and back and forth, after a while, the paperclip will break.
 This is the same with your skin.
-Repetitive motions that cause creases in your skin can break the collagen and elastic fibers in your skin and cause wrinkles anywhere on the face."
+Repetitive motions that cause creases in your skin can break the collagen and elastin fibers in your skin and cause wrinkles anywhere on the face."

 "Squinting from the sun is a repetitive movement, and just as in that paper clip analogy, continuous squinting causes the collagen and elastic fibers to break down and wrinkles to form," says Schulz.

-Even though sleep is one of the most essential things for keeping our skin smooth and radiant, ironically, it might actually be responsible for some lines.
+Even though sleep is one of the most essential things for keeping our skin smooth and radiant, ironically, it might be responsible for some lines.
 "Sometimes, your skin gets pulled on the pillowcase when you are sleeping, and that causes creases in your skin," Schultz says.

 "The ideal way to sleep to avoid wrinkles is on your back using a U-shaped travel pillow.
-This is obviously not something that most people can do, so using a silk pillowcase can help," says Schultz.
+This is not something that most people can do, so using a silk pillowcase can help," says Schultz.
 "Our skin is able to slide more easily and won’t get tugged or pulled."